Motorcycle Insurance FAQs

 Many of the same discounts available for auto-insurance coverage apply to motorcycle coverage.
 For example, your motorcycle’s make, model, and age have an impact on rates.
 Before you buy a new or used cycle, call us first.
-We’ll give you comparison quotes between for the various makes, models, and model years you’re considering.
+We’ll give you comparison quotes between the various makes, models, and model years you’re considering.

 Riders can also lower their rates by bundling other policies with the same insurance provider.

 Maintaining a safe riding and driving record is another effective way to lower premiums.
 Most providers will reward riders with lower premiums for going a certain number of years without having an accident.
-Being accident free in your regular vehicle can also impact your motorcycle rates.
+Being accident-free in your regular vehicle can also impact your motorcycle rates.

 You can also slightly lower your premium by paying an entire six-month coverage period at once, as opposed to paying it monthly.

-Getting older—especially in the absence of serious accident or citation—will also automatically reduce your rates over time.
+Getting older—especially in the absence of a serious accident or citation—will also automatically reduce your rates over time.

 Beyond these most common ways to lower motorcycle insurance rates, a number of providers also offer various company-specific discounts.
 To find out what unique discounts your provider might offer, give them a call.